 Verification of Data Quality

-- In your desktop folder turn on "Large Icons" in the file viewer and skim through images looking for light changes, blurriness, vignetting, or any other artifacts.
+1. In your source data folder turn on "Large Icons" in the file viewer and skim through images looking for light changes, blurriness, vignetting, or any other artifacts.
 For more information on recognizing these effects in your source imagery see Guidelines of a Quality Orthomosaic section of our knowledge base.

 Examples of Bad Source Data